The business cloud for your company

 Backup and disaster recovery strategies are essential for businesses in order to minimize the impact of system failures.
-The IONOS Enterprise Cloud provides you with an effective tool for this in the form of Acronis Cloud Backup.
+The IONOS Compute Engine provides you with an effective tool for this in the form of Acronis Cloud Backup.

 For the average company, data is crucial for working processes.
 Therefore, it should be backed up effectively so that it can be restored very quickly in case of an emergency.
 Successful disaster recovery means that efficient workflows can resume as soon as possible.

 The advantages are clear:

 - Short downtimes mean that a company can still be reached at practically any time, which leads to growing trust in the company and an improved brand image.

 - A company's ability to conduct business is also maintained and